deepakkokane/react-jira-issue/README.md

 3. Managed state using React hooks (useState, useEffect).
 4. Styled the application with basic CSS.
 5. Implemented error handling and loading states
+6. Served react app using nodejs to avoid CORS issue